-Ashley Benson and Cara Delevingne Spotted Kissing in London
+Ashley Benson And Cara Delevingne Spotted Kissing In London

 It is a relatively new relationship, just coming a few months after the Paris Jackson and Cara Delevingne rumors.
 Back in March, Delevingne, 26, and Paris Jackson were photographed sharing a smooch together.
 A source told People that they are “just friends.”

 “They have a flirty friendship but aren’t dating or in a relationship,” said the source.
-“Paris is 19 years old and living her life.
+“Paris is 19-years-old and living her life.
 She has no plans to settle down any time soon.”

 Benson’s most recent relationship was with Ryan Good, Justin Bieber’s former stylist.
 The pair dated on and off but eventually split in 2014.

-Reps for both Benson and Delevingne have yet to comment on the romance but a kiss-filled photo proof enough for a few of their fans.
+Reps for both Benson and Delevingne have yet to comment on the romance but a kiss-filled photo is proof enough for a few of their fans.